Monastery of Saint Macarius the Great: Discovery of the Relics of John the Baptist and Elisha

+As for Elisha, known in Islam as Prophet Al-Yasaʿ, his relics are traditionally believed to rest in a shrine located in Al-Awamiyah, Qatif Province, Saudi Arabia.
+This site is regarded as one of the key locations associated with him, although historical documentation supporting this claim is limited.

+These discoveries and associated traditions reflect of preserving religious heritage and the overlap of historical narratives within Christianity and Islam.
+While some of these claims are rooted in longstanding religious traditions, they remain subjects of ongoing archaeological and historical investigation.

 Former abbot

 As of 2013, Anba Epiphanius, who had been a member of the brotherhood since 1984, was appointed as the bishop and abbot of the Monastery of St. Macarius.
 He was 64 years old when he died in 2018.

 The Coptic Church published a statement to say that Pope Tawadros “mourned in Anba Epiphanius a true monk whose life was steeped in meekness and humbleness; also a scholar who possessed a wealth of knowledge that fruited research and publications in various branches of ecclesiastical studies.
 The Pope prayed for peace for his soul, and comfort for the St Macarius monk assembly as well as all who loved the late Abbot [...]
 He was simple in his clothes, his house and his food.
 Bishop Epiphanius was very simple and he preferred to sit in the last rows,".

 Pope Tawadros would also consult the abbot due to his extensive knowledge and authorship.
 The abbot had attended 20 conferences in five years with the Pope's blessing.

 Anba Epiphanius was an ardent follower of Matthew the Poor and it is believed that this led to severe tension within his monastery particularly where the former monk and suspect in the abbot's killing, Wael Saad Tawadros, was concerned.

 Forty days after his death, a retreat house was inaugurated by Pope Tawadros II himself, bearing the name of "Anba Epiphanius Retreat House", which welcomes foreign pilgrims from all around the world.